Graphic: Cesar von Meissen

 20.01.1876 | 17.07.1936 | ./. |

-The districts around Baldeneysee - Bredeney, Werden, Heisingen, Kupferdreh and Fischlaken - are characterized by historic buildings, green landscapes and a diverse cultural heritage.
-But behind some of the facades of this idyllic backdrop lie the stories of people who were persecuted and murdered during the Nazi dictatorship.
-Stolpersteine in these districts commemorate Jewish families, politically persecuted people, homosexuals and other victim groups who once lived here and were uprooted by persecution.
+The districts around the Baldeneysee – Bredeney, Werden, Heisingen, Kupferdreh and Fish coat These areas are characterized by historic buildings, green landscapes, and a rich cultural heritage.
+Yet behind some facades of this idyllic setting lie stories of people who were persecuted and murdered during the Nazi dictatorship.
+Stumbling stones in these neighborhoods commemorate Jewish families, political prisoners, homosexuals, and other victim groups who once lived here and were uprooted by persecution.

-The Stolpersteine are not simply intended to be signs of remembrance.
-They are an active invitation: To look, to pause, to reflect.
-Everyone who "stumbles" over a Stolperstein is confronted with the past and must decide how to deal with this memory.
-Especially in times when anti-Semitic and right-wing extremist movements are being reignited, the Stolpersteine are intended to be a silent yet urgent appeal for tolerance, humanity and a "never again".
+The stumbling stones are not simply meant to be memorials.
+They are intended to actively encourage people to look, pause, and reflect.
+Everyone who "stumbles" upon a stumbling stone is confronted with the past and must decide how to deal with this memory.
+Especially in times when antisemitic and right-wing extremist movements are being rekindled, the stumbling stones are meant to be a silent yet powerful appeal for tolerance, humanity, and "Never again.".

 Dealing with history

-Around Baldeneysee , there are increasingly innovative approaches to integrating the Stolpersteine into cultural life.
-For example, local schools and associations regularly organize guided tours where the stories behind these stones are told.
-Digital apps enable interested parties to find out more about the fates of the people whose names appear on the Stolpersteine.
-The focus is not only on the memorial itself, but also on the question of what everyone can learn from this history for the future.
+Around the Baldeneysee memorial site, there are increasingly innovative approaches to integrating the Stolpersteine (stumbling stones) into cultural life.
+Local schools and associations regularly organize guided tours that tell the stories behind these stones.
+Digital apps allow interested individuals to learn more about the fates of the people whose names are inscribed on the Stolpersteine.
+The focus is not only on the memorial itself, but also on what everyone can learn from this history for the future.

 Our conclusion

-The Stolpersteine in the districts around Baldeneysee are not just historical markers - they are memorials that bring the past directly into our present.
-They remind us that the beauty of this area has also lived through dark chapters.
-A walk along the Stolpersteine is a hike through a part of Essen's history.
+The Stolpersteine (stumbling stones) in the neighborhoods surrounding the Baldeneysee are not merely historical markers – they are memorials that bring the past directly into our present.
+They remind us that the beauty of this area has also been intertwined with dark chapters.
+A walk along the Stolpersteine is a journey through a part of Essen's history.